 Apron Conveyor Manufacturer in India

-Apron Conveyors that handle the hottest, heaviest materials your process can throw at them
+Apron conveyors that handle the hottest, heaviest materials your process can throw at them

 Steel-plate apron conveyors on forged chain — engineered for iron ore, limestone, cement clinker, hot castings, steel scrap and large-lump bulk materials that destroy rubber belts inside a shift.

-- 18+ Years Manufacturing Experience
+- 18+ years — Manufacturing

-- 1000+ Conveyor Installations
+- 1,000+ — Installations

-- PAN India Installation & Service
+- PAN India — Supply & service

-An apron conveyor moves bulk material on a series of overlapping steel plates (pans or pans-and-flanges) bolted across heavy-duty roller chain running between two sprockets.
-Unlike a rubber belt, there is no flexible surface to burn, puncture or tear — the steel plate surface withstands direct contact with red-hot clinker, sharp-edged ore, heavy castings, and large-lump abrasive material that would destroy a belt conveyor in hours.
+An apron conveyor moves bulk material on a series of overlapping steel plates (pans, or pans-and-flanges) bolted across heavy-duty roller chain running between two sprockets.
+Unlike a rubber belt, there is no flexible surface to burn, puncture or tear — the steel plate surface withstands direct contact with red-hot clinker, sharp-edged ore, heavy castings and large-lump abrasive material that would destroy a belt conveyor in hours.

 The overlapping plate design prevents material from falling through between plates, making the apron conveyor suitable for fine and coarse materials alike.
 Side flanges on each plate create a contained trough, increasing carrying capacity and preventing spillage even on inclines up to 30°.
+Neo Conveyors manufactures apron conveyors from 300 mm to 2,000 mm pan width, in mild steel, stainless steel and heat-resistant steel plate, with forged chain or roller chain drives and geared motor, VFD or PLC-controlled drive systems.

 How an Apron Conveyor Works